-The longevity of any type of extensions is determined by the condition they’re in.
+The longevity of any type of extension is determined by the condition they’re in.
 Many of you have probably seen girls who don’t take care of their new strands at all, so it all looks like a huge tangled mess.
 In that case, the days are numbered, and those extensions are very soon going to become unwearable.
 Not only that, but damaged extensions are definitely not a pretty sight and it’s better to simply take them off.

 So, if you’re wondering how to make hair extensions last for a long time and get the most out of them, read on.
 By applying these simple tips, you can extend the life of your extensions for at least a month or two, if not more.

 Avoid Synthetic Hair

 When talking about the longevity of extensions, we first need to talk about different hair types because that is the first thing that determines it.
-Synthetic and real human hair are completely different and have different expected lifespan.
+Synthetic and real human hair are completely different and have a different expected lifespan.
 As you might know already, synthetic hair is not known for its longevity and quality.

 It doesn’t look as good in the first place, but then it becomes even worse when it tangles and becomes frizzy.
 If you have extensions made out synthetic hair, don’t expect to wear them for more than few weeks.